 - Parsley is another tasty choice.

 - Dill, while not traditional, is another herb I really enjoy with beef stroganoff.
-While I don’t always have fresh dill on hand, I do have dried dillweed in my pantry, which is super yummy added to the beef stroganoff sauce.
+While I don’t always have fresh dill on hand, I do have dried dill weed in my pantry, which is super yummy added to the beef stroganoff sauce.
+This is a matter of taste, so feel free to leave it out if you prefer.

-- Finally, while I kept the classic egg noodle shape, I used whole wheat egg noodles instead of regular, as they offer more fiber and protein.
+- Use whole wheat egg noodles instead of regular, as they offer more fiber and protein.

-Speaking of grandma knowing best, here’s the most important tip about beef stroganoff she shared every single time we ate it:
+Grandma knows best, and here’s the most important tip about beef stroganoff my Grandma Dorothy shared every single time we ate it:

 Go back for seconds.
 ALWAYS.